Hoshaya: History

-Hoshaya was founded in 1981 on the land of the depopulated Palestinian town of Saffuriya.
+Hoshaya was founded in 1981 on land near the depopulated Palestinian town of Saffuriya, which was a Jewish town in classical antiquity.
 It was established as a Nahal settlement, originally planned for soldiers from moshavim in the Galilee, and later inhabited by soldiers of the religious Nahal Youth Aliyah, as part of the "Lookouts in the Galilee" plan.
 Three years later, it was re-purposed for a civilian population, and ten families moved into caravans on the site, with some of the original Nahal soldiers remaining.

 The Hoshaya community lives according to Orthodox Judaism, with the addition of many religious activities for women: Torah reading by women for women, reading of the Scroll of Esther on Purim by women for women, reading of the Book of Ruth on Shavuot.

 The founders of the village stressed volunteering and community activity.
 In 2000, they founded a soup kitchen to prepare and deliver meals for the needy in nearby communities.

 All the streets in Hoshaya are named after the former Israeli settlements in Gush Katif: Gan Or, Morag, Shirat Hayam, Pe'at Sadeh, Dugit, Katif, Bedolah, Gadid, Ganei Tal, Elei Sinai.

 As of 2024 there is an elementary school "Nativ" (with students from nearby communities, including Tefahot, Kalanit, and Kfar Hananya), Kfar Kedem, a theme park portraying an ancient Galilee village, and a boutique hotel.
 Maccabi and Clalit medical clinics are active in Hoshaya.